marisaruizasari/data-structures/Week02/Week02README.md

 ```

 ### Create variables to store address components
-I first created an empty array to hold each of the final addresses, as well as empty variables the individual lines/components of each address.
+I first created an empty array to hold each of the final addresses, as well as empty variables for the individual lines/components of each address.

 ```javascript
 var addresses = []